jayeshkaushik1/Retail-Customer-Analytics-Segmentation/README.md

 # E-Commerce Analytics & Customer Intelligence Platform

 An end-to-end data analytics platform built on a real UK e-commerce dataset.
-Goes beyond basic charts to actually answer business questions — which customers are valuable, which are slipping away, and what their future spend might look like.
+Goes beyond basic charts to actually answer business questions - which customers are valuable, which are slipping away, and what their future spend might look like.

 The platform supports:
-- Automated data cleaning and SQL-based storage
+- Automated data cleaning and SQL based storage
 - Business performance tracking via SQL queries
 - RFM segmentation (Recency, Frequency, Monetary)
 - CLV prediction (Customer Lifetime Value) with model comparison